-There are people who claim they were “cured” of their homosexuality or “chose” to stop being gay.
+Some people claim they were “cured” of their homosexuality or “chose” to stop being gay.
 The most notable example that comes to mind is that of the actress Anne Heche who was involved in a relationship with Ellen DeGeneres from 1997-2000.
 Following her lesbian relationship, Ms. Heche married a man with whom she had a son in 2002.
-In her case I think it is doubtful she is gay.
+In her case, I think it is doubtful she is gay.
 I remember hearing someone quip once that she thought she had found “the man of her dreams” in Ellen DeGeneres.
-I know of two men from my past (before I met Mika), whom I knew to be gay, who went this route.
+I know of two men from my past (before I met my husband Mika), whom I knew to be gay, who went this route.
 One is now married to a woman with whom he has two children; the other I have long since lost track of his whereabouts.
 I last saw him by chance some years ago in the company of some women from the Church group that was helping him overcome his homosexuality.
-All I can say about this is I hope this is what they really want and that they find happiness, though I find the whole business very dubious and fear it will end badly for them.
+All I can say about this is I hope this is what they want and that they find happiness, though I find the whole business very dubious and fear it will end badly for them.
 Time will tell.

 The best response I can think of when confronted with religious people who insist being gay is either a choice or a sickness is to tell them, paraphrasing the quote from Goethe, is “God made me this way; if you have an issue with my being gay, take it up with God.”
-The best thing you can offer to someone who is sexually confused or questioning is encourage them not to worry and not be in a hurry to declare one way or the other their sexual preferences.
+The best thing you can offer to someone who is sexually confused or questioning is to encourage them not to worry and not be in a hurry to declare one way or the other their sexual preferences.
 The most important thing for anyone is to be true to yourself and not try to conform to the expectations of those around you be they gay or straight.

 Posted by Geoffrey